Flaried/animation-replacer-roblox/README.md

 ---
 >    ⚠️ Disclaimer: In active development, so it wont replace animation instances in the game, only the animation Ids in the scripts.

+### 🐕 Overview (BETA)
+**Animation Spoofing/Reuploading** is an automated process designed to fix the handling of third party animations in your Roblox game.
+This program will scrape Roblox files, spoof/reupload animations, and republish them to ensure animation functionality when you publish your game.

 ## 📝 Development Status
 - ✅ Scrape animations in lua scripts
 - ✅ Scrape animation objects in the game file